karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/WIP.md

+ - as simple to use and extend as possible
+ - limit-zero per-frame allocations (no boxing/unboxing)
+ - limit-zero per-frame reflection

+cells only get updated when an input was changed don't want to make different versions of every cell where some read from variables in different combinations and some read from registers

+variables are just named registers, possibly in other golems

+each variable in a golem is stored in that golem's registers
+    so internal variables are easily mapped
+    and the "self" reference never changes so we don't have to worry about how to update it

+external variables that read from other golems are different
+    #1 we don't know if they exist
+    #2 references can change, which changes the variable

+so for external references, maybe polling is fine?
+    we want things like "owner" though which doesn't change

+maybe external references have that second level of indirection?
+A special cell type just converts external variable into internal register.
+It can check the global change list to see if a variable has changed, then propagate the change internally.

+Now we have to know how to split the variable lists:
+- Single, global list (all instances of all types share)
+    advantage: simplicity, reduced overhead
+    disadvantage: basically have to do my own memory management on the buffers as instances are created/destroyed
+- By Golem class (all instances share)
+    advantage: pooling
+    disadvantage: everything that interacts with a variable needs a reference to the class's variables array
+- By Golem instance (nothing is shared)
+    advantage: simplicity
+    disadvantage: lots of overhead; everything that interacts with a variable needs a reference to the instance's variables array

+If we assume golems are pooled and never destroyed, the single global list is pretty attractive.

+Cell data storage for the class includes:
+    - A dictionary of {type} -> {values count} so space can be reserved in the global data arrays
+    - the initial cell data (to deserialize the cell)
+    - A dictionary of {variable name} -> {register offset}
+    - An array of pairs mapping cell field names to register offsets These get incremented by the golem's own offset into the global array on load (uses reflection)
+    - A dictionary of {reference} -> {variable name, register}
+        This dictionary is shared among all instances after being deserialized once

+But the register needs access to the list of cells to dirty This list is the same for all golems of a given type and is readonly Which means we should probably have golems of a type share an array And each register then needs its golem to get its data Which means then that cells need golem references

+Since a writing register needs:
+    T[] Values; <-- the values array
+    int golemBase; <-- where this golem starts int registerOffset; <-- this register's offset
+    int[] cellsToDirty; <-- which cells are dirtied by writing this register

+But at this point we are gaining what, 12 bytes per type per golem by pooling?
+Might as well just allocate their own registers and be done with it.

+    T[] Values; <-- the values array, for this golem instance int registerOffset; <-- which register to write int[] cellsToDirty; <-- which cells are to be dirtied by writing this register bool[] dirtyArray; <-- golem instance's dirty cells array

+can save on the dirtyArray reference by passing a golem pointer around

+for variables, they have exactly the same thing only they are updated at end of frame
+    T[] NextValues;     // internal to owner, shared with registers int registerOffset; // internal to owner
+    int[] cellsToDirty; // internal to owner
+    bool[] dirtyArray;  // internal to owner
+    T PreviousValue;    // for reading values
+    List<VariableListener<T>> OnChanged;
+    public void DetachAll() { ... }

+// a VariableListener is created for every register that listens to remote variables
+// when a variable reference is hooked up, the appropriate IVariableListener (of
+// true type VariableListener<T>) is given an IVariable (of actual type Variable<T>)
+// to attach tiself to.
+VariableListener<T> : IVariableListener
+    T[] values;
+    int registerOffset;
+    int[] cellsToDirty;
+    bool[] dirtyArray;
+    public void OnDidChange(T newValue)
+    {
+        dirtyArray
+    }
+    public void Attach(IVariable variable)
+    {
+        var target = variable as Variable<T>;
+        Debug.Assert(target != null);
+    }
+    public void Detach(IVariable variable)
+    { ... }

+// The golem has a dictionary of its variables by name -> IVariable (Variable<T>)

+    when a variable changes, it adds itself to a global dirty list to be updated at end-of-frame. all references to a variable are the same object.
+Reading a value reads the PreviousValue.
+    At end of frame, if the variable is in the dirty list, it gets PreviousValue updated and iterates the OnChanged list to propagate changes

+    they set cell dirty flags (which is fine, we don't have to wait to do this since the transition occurs between program and circuit phases) then the program does a copy through of all the value types.

+    but what about processing order? script insensitive relative processing order might be important but that doesnt hold for basic properties of aspects, inter-golem processing order is basically handled by ... well you can read remote references at any time so I don't know.
+Maybe Variable<T> is a class instead of a struct and it gets added to an update list on the target?
+Or all variable references are shared and it holds its previous value internally?

+but variables can also have an external set of listeners

+In the class...
+    - A dictionary of {variableId} -> register Whenever a variable changes, it checks a global changelist for {variableId} and writes listening registers as well

+There is a cell type that reads a remote reference into a register
+    When a reference gets hooked up, the cell is given the index of the variable that changed and the cell starts updating

+RegisterIn<T>
+    T[] Values;

+Golem
+    int[] variableIndex;

+registers are in the global list but not shared with variables so we don't have to use reflection to update them when the pointed-at object changes

+instead, the

 if each variable was a [type, changed] pair every variable reference could just point to that memory location and do a direct check